What Is Rutin?

 Asthma & Allergies

 Rutin provides safe allergy relief by reducing antihistamine production and inflammation.
 It improves asthma symptoms by relaxing smooth muscles in the airways and reducing leukocytes in lung tissue (x).
-Applied to the skin, rutin relieves atopic dermatitis and allergic contact dermatitis (x).
+Applied to the skin, it relieves atopic dermatitis and allergic contact dermatitis (x).

 Rutin Side Effects